ryanweber88/portable-bootstrap/README.md

 ## Features

 - **One-Command Setup**: Run `./pb install` to get everything set up automatically
-- **Comprehensive Tool Management**: Installs and manages Terraform, AWS CLI, Node.js, Git, and Homebrew
+- **Comprehensive Tool Management**: Installs and manages Terraform, AWS CLI, Python 2/3, Node.js, Git, and Homebrew
+- **Python Environment Management**: Simultaneous Python 2 and 3 support with pip, pipx, and pyenv integration
 - **Idempotent & Safe**: Scripts can be run multiple times without causing issues
 - **Modular & Extensible**: Core logic is broken into modules with clear separation of concerns
 - **Centralized Profiles**: Customize aliases and PATH settings in the `profiles/` directory